astro313/RXJ1131/WRITEUP/response.md

 The same is true of the derived quantities.
-Possible add another Table summarizing the other derived quantites:
+Possible add another Table summarizing the other derived quantities:

 --- R_CO (max) ---From whatever is the best method to estimate it.